Samkaxe/PasswordManager/README.md

     dotnet run
     ```

-    *   This will start your ASP.NET Core Web API, and it should be accessible at `https://localhost:5190` (or the port specified in your `launchSettings.json` file).
+    *   This will start your ASP.NET Core Web API, and it should be accessible at `https://localhost:5190` (or the port specified in `launchSettings.json` file).

 ### Frontend Setup (React)

 **System Requirements**

-*   **Node.js and npm:** Make sure you have Node.js and npm (or yarn) installed on your system.
-You can check your Node.js version using the command `node --version` and your npm version using `npm --version`.
-You can download Node.js (which includes npm) from the official website: [https://nodejs.org/](https://nodejs.org/)
+*   **Node.js and npm:** Make sure you have node and npm installed on your machine, the version used during development was @npm/10.2.1 and @node/20.9.0

 **Frontend Installation Steps**